-Hospital readmissions are a major expense for the U.S. healthcare system.
-That’s why CMS introduced significant penalties related to high volumes of readmissions within the Hospital Readmission Reduction Program (HRRP).
-Since CMS began imposing them, the percentage of hospitals penalized for readmissions has increased each year—reaching a high of 78% for FY 2015.
-Given the trend and the three additional diagnoses recently added, the percentage of hospitals penalized will grow every year.
+Hospital patient readmissions are a major expense for the U.S. healthcare system.
+That’s why CMS introduced significant penalties related to high rates of readmissions within the Hospital Readmission Reduction Program (HRRP).
+Since CMS began imposing them in 2012, the percentage of hospitals penalized for readmissions has increased nearly every year—reaching a high of 79% for FY 2017—costing hospitals a total of $1.9 billion.
+Given this trend and that CMS has proposed adding a new readmissions diagnosis to the six existing measure areas, the percentage of hospitals penalized could continue to grow.

-The Q‑Centrix Readmission Reduction solution delivers real-time risk scores while a patient is still admitted.
-Early understanding of at-risk patients before discharge, and long before they are detected by other platforms, allows our partners to take action sooner to improve patient outcomes.
+The Q‑Centrix Readmission Reduction solution delivers real-time risk scores while a patient is still admitted to the hospital.
+Early understanding of at-risk patients before discharge, and long before they are detected by other platforms, allows our partners to take action sooner to prevent readmissions and improve patient outcomes.

 How It Works: